 How much does it cost?

-In 2012, the basic marriage service costs £262.
-The fees are set by the Church of England and are set to increase dramatically in 2013.
+In 2019, the basic marriage service costs £455.
 This does not include music, flowers and other costs you may need to meet in order to get married (banns or licenses).

 What happens if I am divorced?

 The Church of England lets individual priests decide whether or not the marriage of those whose divorced partners are still living can happen or not in Church.
 This does not happen here.
 If you wish to know why, please speak to one of the priests.